Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Complex analytic and metric singularities

-To get a contradiction, we can prove a result similar to Theorem $1.1$ of \cite{DS2} (alternatively, Proposition $6.1$ in \cite{L2}).
+To get a contradiction, we can prove results similar to Theorem $1.4$ and Proposition 2.9 of \cite{DS2} (alternatively, Proposition $6.1$ in \cite{L2}).
 The proof follows by a very minor modification, so we skip the details.
+Then on $(V,o)$ we can find a holomorphic function vanishing at $o$ but nonzero at $q$, which we can lift to $(X_i, p_i)$ for sufficiently large $i$.
+The lifted holomorphic functions will have a uniform lower bound at $q_i$, giving a contradiction.
 It is clear from the argument that $b$ depends only on $n, v, d$. \end{proof}